boyanio/wasm-wheel/README.md

-# The Wheel of WASM
+# The Wheel of WebAssembly

-The Wheel of WASM is a project aiming to show the diversity of languages that compile to WebAssembly.
+The _Wheel of WebAssembly_ is a project aiming to show the diversity of languages that compile to WebAssembly.
+My initial idea was to define two functions in each language:

+- `name()` - returning the name of the language.
+This is used to render each part of the wheel.
+- `feelingLucky()` - returning a random integer between 1 and 100.
+This is used when the wheel is turned.

+In theory, when compiling each language, the output wasm file should be almost identical.
+In practice, this is not the case.
+As many of the compilers are still very experimental, these two functions cannot be definen in all the languages.
+Some have issues with generating a random number, so I import JavaSript's `Math.random()` to help them.
+Others cannot handle strings properly.
+WebAssembly defines only numeric types and strings are suppsed to be put in the linear memory and accessed via a pointer from JavaScript.

 ## Supported languages